Astixdev/Astixdev/README.md

-- 👋 Hi, I’m @Astixdev
+- 👋 Hi, I’m @Spork

-- 👀 I’m interested in : Cyber Sécurity
+- 👀 I’m interested in : Cyber Sécurity and Developping web

-- 🌱 I’m currently learning : Dev in C+ and Russian
+- 🌱 I’m currently learning : C+,HTML5 and the Russian

-- 📫 How to reach me : contact@astrix.com
+- 📫 How to reach me : Spork9333 on discord & contact@spork.ru